SUNET/cnaas-nms/docs/reporef/index.rst

   * hostname: A hostname of a CORE (or DIST) device from the device database.
     The other DIST switches participating in the VXLAN/EVPN fabric will establish eBGP connections to these devices.
+If an empty list is provided all CORE devices will be added as evpn_peers instead.

 - vrfs: